TFR Revamp

 Design Challenge — Balancing Visibility and Focus

-We explored three directions:
+We explored two directions:

-We explored three directions:
+We explored two directions:

 Lobby-embedded progress tracker